Home

 If pain is new, worsening, unexplained, changing, linked with other concerning symptoms, or has not been medically assessed, please speak with your GP or an appropriate medical professional first.

-Where medical care is already in place, hypnotherapy can sit alongside it as support for stress, sleep, fear, tension, coping and the learned protective patterns that may be making life smaller.
+Where medical care is already in place, hypnotherapy may sit alongside it as support for relaxation, sleep, fear, tension and coping with the effect pain has on daily life.

 Hypnotherapy is not a replacement for medical, psychiatric or emergency care.
 If something is outside my scope, I will say so and suggest a more appropriate route.